wp-plugins/weekly-class-schedule/readme.txt

   database in order to add entries to the schedule

 == Changelog ==
+= 1.2.4 =
+* Fixed and issue with "Today's Classes" widget where classed are not in correct order when using multiple classrooms.

 = 1.2.3 =
 * Fixed issue where text would not appear above the schedule.
 * Fixed issue where the schedule appears above the header when using Simple Facebook Connect plugin.